Prosecutors lose bid to seek death penalty against immigrant

 The Arizona Court of Appeals denied a request by prosecutors to reinstate their effort to seek the death penalty against Apolinar Altamirano in the killing of 21-year-old clerk Grant Ronnebeck.

-Prosecutors had appealed a decision by a lower-court judge that said they could not seek capital punishment because Altamirano is intellectually disabled.
+Prosecutors had appealed lower-court judge’s decision that said they could not seek capital punishment because Altamirano is intellectually disabled.

 The case against Altamirano has been cited by President Donald Trump, who has railed against crimes committed against American citizens by immigrants who are the U.S. illegally.